astrcrai/prospero-docs/docs/source/scheduler.rst

 =========   ===========     ========     ==========
 Name	    Time limit	    Priority     Resources
 =========   ===========     ========     ==========
-compute	    24 hours	    Standard     All standard compute nodes
+compute	    24 hours	    Standard     All standard compute nodes (Prospero-I and Prospero-II)
-long	    72 hours	    Low          All standard compute nodes test	    1 hour          High         All standard compute nodes himem	    24 hours        Standard     Both memory-rich nodes gpu         24 hours        Standard     GPU-accelerated node ari    	    12 hours        Standard     ARI research node ari-teach   12 hours        Standard     ARI teaching node
+long	    72 hours	    Low          All standard compute nodes (Prospero-I and Prospero-II) test	    1 hour          High         All standard compute nodes (Prospero-I) himem	    24 hours        Standard     Both memory-rich nodes gpu         24 hours        Standard     GPU-accelerated node ari    	    12 hours        Standard     A single node ringfenced to ARI users transients  12 hours        Standard     A single node (no Infiniband) ringfenced to daily analysis of Liverpool Telescope data
 =========   ===========     ========     ==========

-The ``compute``, ``long`` and ``test`` partitions share the same resources.
+The ``compute`` and ``long`` partitions share the same resources.
 Users should consider ``compute`` as the standard partition.
-Jobs requiring a longer execution time may use ``long`` but this partition has a lower priority factor to encourage more frequent job cycling.
+Jobs requiring a longer execution time may use ``long`` but this partition has a **lower priority factor** to encourage more frequent job cycling.
 Unless otherwise arranged with ITS, users of the ``gpu`` partition can use a maximum of 2 GPUs at once.
-The ``ari`` and ``ari-teach`` partitions are ringfenced to members of the Astrophysics Research Institute.
+The ``ari`` and ``transients`` partitions are ringfenced to members of the Astrophysics Research Institute.

 Slurm priorities
 =======================